 As I’ve explained, in my autoimmune disorder, my immune system mistakenly thinks the beta cells in my pancreas are foreign invaders.
 Well, turns out there’s an autoimmune disorder for just about everything.
 Your immune system can pretty much confuse any healthy part of your body for a foreign invader.
 In this way, there’s an autoimmune disorder where your immune system mistakenly decides your hair follicles are foreign invaders.
 It’s called alopecia, and, with some exceptions, it’s pretty much irreversible.

-Can I just say, on behalf of anyone who has ever suffered from an autoimmune disorder: WHAT THE FUCK, IMMUNE SYSTEMS?
-GET YOUR SHIT TOGETHER!
+Can I just say, on behalf of anyone who has ever suffered from an autoimmune disorder: WHAT THE HECK, IMMUNE SYSTEMS?
+GET YOUR LIFE TOGETHER!

 Horrified that this could be what was happening to me (primarily because I did NOT WANT ANOTHER AUTOIMMUNE DISORDER) I waited for a response from my endocrinologist.
 As anyone who’s ever struggled with hair loss knows, it’s an especially awful experience.
 You’re not dying, and a part of you feels a bit vain and a bit silly for being as upset as you are, but it’s a devastating, devastating thing.
 I’ve hated my body for 27 years, and one of the few acceptable parts of it has been my hair.
 It’s my major inheritance from my dad – very dark brown, almost black, which stands out nicely on my creepily pale skin.
 I started going gray at 16 but fortunately it hasn’t taken over yet, and frankly I like my few silver strands.
 But now they, just like the black ones, were abandoning me indiscriminately.